[Author: Carmel McNamara, IOS Press]

 Guest Editor: Bharat H. Desai, PhD

 A key aspect of 2020 is the planning for our celebratory issue.
 Prof. Desai is the Guest Editor and an astounding series of articles have been commissioned on the theme: Pathways to Our Better Common Environmental Future.
-It will be guided by looking back at the trajectory hitherto followed – especially since the Stockholm Conference in 1972 – and look ahead to find appropriate “pathways” to global regulation of the environment.
-As EPL celebrates its 50th volume, we are also on way to reach 50th year of the Stockholm Conference in 2022 (Stockholm +50).
+It will be guided by looking back at the trajectory hitherto followed – especially since the 50th anniversary of the United Nations Conference on the Human Environment held in Stockholm in June 1972 – and look ahead to find appropriate “pathways” to global regulation of the environment.
+As EPL celebrates its 50th volume, we are also on way to reaching the commemorations of the 50th anniversary since the Stockholm conference in 1972 (a number of events are planned by UNEP).
 So, this is perfect timing to probe the future trajectory for our better common environmental future.

 The 20 articles in the issue will seek to ask various pertinent questions, for instance: What do we envision for the next 50 years?
 Do we need any major course correction in our global regulatory approach and the ethical underpinnings of the human–nature interaction?
 How do we leave a healthy environmental legacy for the next generation in the Anthropocene?
 Esteemed Editorial Board members Antonio H. Benjamin (High Court of Brazil), Edith Brown Weiss (Georgetown University), David Freestone (George Washington School of Law), Nicholas A. Robinson (Pace University Law School) and Christina Voigt (University of Oslo) will contribute to the special issue, along with environmental experts from Australia, Brazil, Germany, India, Ireland, the Netherlands, Norway, South Africa, Sweden, UK and USA.